mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/self-service/index.md

 enterprise: true
 ---

-Edge-LB supports automatic provisioning of the pools based on the Marathon app labels / SDK tasks labels (annotations).
-Pool configuration is driven from a pool template.
+Self Service Auto Pools streamlines deployment by enabling developers to _self-service_ [pools](../architecture/#edge-lb-pool) using Marathon app labels or SDK task labels (annotations).
+Edge-LB automatically provisions pools using pool templates.
 A default pool template is created at the time of Edge-LB installation.
 The template is rendered into a pool configuration based on the values of the app / task [labels](#supported-labels) (discussed below).

 ## Default Pool